Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Abstract

 \section{Abstract}

 Constant-time programming is a widely deployed approach to harden cryptographic programs against side channel attacks.
-However, modern processors violate the underlying assumptions of constant-time policies by speculatively executing unintended paths of the program.
+However, modern processors often violate the underlying assumptions of standard constant-time policies by transiently executing unintended paths of the program.
+Despite many solutions proposed, addressing control flow misspeculations in an efficient way without losing performance is an open problem.

-In this work, we propose \name{}, a novel hardware-software mechanism to protect constant-time cryptographic code against speculative control flow based attacks. \name{} explores the radical design point of disabling the branch predictor and recording-and-replaying sequential control flow of the program.
-Two key insights that enable our design are that (1) the sequential control flow of a constant-time program is constant over different runs, and (2) cryptographic programs are highly looped and their control flow patterns repeat in a highly compressible way.
-These insights allow us to perform an offline branch analysis that significantly compresses control flow traces.
+In this work, we propose \name{}, a novel hardware/software mechanism to enforce sequential execution for constant-time cryptographic code in a highly efficient manner. \name{} explores the radical design point of disabling the branch predictor and recording-and-replaying sequential control flow of the program.
+Two key insights that enable our design are that (1) the sequential control flow of a constant-time program is mostly static over different runs, and (2) cryptographic programs are loop-intensive and their control flow patterns repeat in a highly compressible way.
+These insights allow us to perform an upfront branch analysis that significantly compresses control flow traces.
 We add a small component to a typical processor design, the \BtUnit{}, to store compressed traces and determine fetch redirections according to the sequential model of the program.
-Moreover, we provide a formal security analysis and prove that our methodology adheres to a strong security contract by design.
-Despite providing a higher security guarantee, \name{} counterintuitively improves performance by \ourPerf{} by eliminating branch misprediction penalties.
+Despite providing a strong security guarantee, \name{} counterintuitively provides an average \ourPerf{} speedup compared to an unsafe baseline processor, mainly due to enforcing near-perfect fetch redirections\footnote{\name{} is published and appeared in Proceedings of 52nd International Symposium on Computer Architecture (ISCA 2025).
+DOI: \href{https://doi.org/10.1145/3695053.3731048}{10.1145/3695053.3731048}}.